-Kimberly Coleman is a Specialist of New Initiatives for Baltimore City Public Schools, providing leadership and direction for high priority initiatives.
+Kim is an education administrator with Baltimore City Public Schools, providing leadership and direction for high priority initiatives.
 Prior to this position, she worked in policy and legislation for the Deputy Mayor for Education in Washington, DC, and also taught in Baltimore City for 13 years.
-Kim has been coordinating study abroad programs for Baltimore students since 2007, raising money to fund scholarships for deserving students who would have otherwise been unable to participate.
-Kim was awarded the 2017 Maryland Governor's Service Award and was named one of Maryland's Leading Women under 40 by the Maryland Daily Record in 2020, and was honored as one of Baltimore's Emerging Leaders under 40 by the Baltimore Banner in 2023.
+Kim has been coordinating study abroad programs for Baltimore students since 2007.
+Kim was awarded the 2017 Maryland Governor's Service Award, was named one of Maryland's Leading Women under 40 by the Maryland Daily Record in 2020, and was honored as one of Baltimore's Emerging Leaders under 40 by the Baltimore Banner in 2023.

 Keisha Campbell is a Baltimore native and a Higher Education Administrator serving as the University Registrar for a local University.
 Keisha has over 15 years of work experience in the education field and she has also worked at non-profit organizations.
 She is a strong supporter of cultural and study abroad programs, especially for youth who may not typically have the opportunities offered to them to have that experience.
 Keisha holds her Bachelor of Arts in History and International Relations from the University of Maryland University College at Schwaebisch Gmuend and her MS in Negotiation and Conflict Management from the University of Baltimore.